srinivasraosamudrala/Handshake-GRAPHQL/README.md

-Handshake Application
+Handshake Application.
-MERN stack(MongoDB, Express, React, Node)
+MERN stack(MongoDB, Express, React, Node ).
 Use of GraphQL for frontend and backend integration.